moorepants/learn-multibody-dynamics/motion.rst

 ==================

-For simple nonholonomic systems observed in a reference frame :math:`A`, such as the Chapylign Sleigh or the Snakeboard, the *degrees of freedom* in :math:`A` are equal to the number of independent generalized speeds.
+For simple nonholonomic systems observed in a reference frame :math:`A`, such as the Chapylgin Sleigh or the Snakeboard, the *degrees of freedom* in :math:`A` are equal to the number of independent generalized speeds.
 The number of degrees of freedom :math:`p` is defined as: